-On the other hand, enjoy another short video being used by an ILAC-signatory accreditation body to recruit assessors.
+On the other hand, enjoy another short video being used by the Standards Council of Canada, an ILAC-signatory accreditation body, to recruit assessors.
 It shows the best reasons why we should want to become an assessor.
 See the video here.

 Recently, MOTIVA staff participated in a discussion on LinkedIn about how to select an accreditation body to meet the needs of the laboratory staff member asking the question.
 See the discussion by clicking on this link.

 Besides the obvious criterion (does this AB accredit for my scope?) there may be some other issues to consider.
 Accreditation is only formal recognition of the laboratory's demonstrated competence and if we were to order the things that were important to the lab in terms of demonstrating technical competence, that might focus the questions to the prospective ABs during discussions with them.
 Remember that the AB works for lab (EU Directive in Europe notwithstanding).
 They are a service provider to the lab.